Read your latest personalised notifications

 ESC Press OfficeTel: +33 (0) 4 89 87 34 83Email: email@example.com

-About EuroHeartCareEuroHeartCare is the annual congress of the Council on Cardiovascular Nursing and Allied Professions (CCNAP) of the European Society of Cardiology (ESC).
+About EuroHeartCareEuroHeartCare is the annual congress of the Association of Cardiovascular Nursing & Allied Professions (ACNAP) of the European Society of Cardiology (ESC).
 The 2017 congress will be held in collaboration with the Swedish Association on Cardiovascular Nursing and Allied Professions (VIC).

 About the European Society of CardiologyThe European Society of Cardiology brings together health care professionals from more than 140 countries, working to advance cardiovascular medicine and help people lead longer, healthier lives.Information for journalists attending EuroHeartCare 2017EuroHeartCare 2017 takes place 18 to 20 May in Jonkoping, Sweden, at the Spira Cultural Centre.
 The full scientific programme is available here